 “China’s dairy industry has shown positive growth for the first time after experiencing a three-year low, and the industry has begun to recover.
 China’s dairy industry will fully recover from 2018,” said Song Liang, senior dairy analyst, on the first Chinese Brand Yogurt Innovation Development Forum recently.

 From the perspective of the per capita consumption of dairy products in China, the consumption of dairy products in China is far from saturated.
 There is a huge gap between China’s per capita consumption of dairy products and other large dairy consumption countries such as India.
 Even in Japan and South Korea, per capita consumption is about twice that of China.
 Other developing countries, such as Brazil, South Africa, and Mexico, consume about three times more per capita than our own.

-More specifically, compared with the average consumption of liquid milk in foreign countries, the average consumption of liquid milk in China is only 17.67kg at present, which is quite lower than developed countries such as the United States and the UK.
-In recent five years, the milk consumption is stable in South Korea and Japan, and is higher than 65% and 47% of the average consumption of China, although the dietary habits of these two countries are quite similar to that of China.
+More specifically, compared with the average consumption of liquid milk in foreign countries, the average consumption of liquid milk in China is only 17.67kg at present, which is quite lower than in developed countries such as the United States and the UK.
+In recent five years, milk consumption is stable in South Korea and Japan, and is higher than 65% and 47% of the average consumption of China, although the dietary habits of these two countries are quite similar to that of China.

 Moreover, The EU is the region with the largest per capita consumption of cheese in the world.
 In 2017, the per capita consumption of cheese in the EU was about 17.78kg/ person, the per capita consumption of cheese in the United States was 16.63kg/ person, and the per capita consumption of cheese in Japan was 2.43kg/ person.
 China’s annual per capita consumption of cheese is just 0.1kg in terms of demand in 2017.